zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 * The fiber aborts itself by performing an operation that causes a fatal error, or by calling :cpp:func:`fiber_abort()`.

-Once the current task becomes the current context it remains scheduled for execution by the nanokernel until is supplanted by a fiber.
+Once the current task becomes the current context, it remains scheduled for execution by the nanokernel until is supplanted by a fiber.

 .. note::
-   The current task is never directly supplanted by another task, since the microkernel scheduler uses the microkernel server fiber to initiate a change from one microkernel task to another.
+   The current task is **never** directly supplanted by another task, since the microkernel scheduler uses the microkernel server fiber to initiate a change from one microkernel task to another.